neondatabase/website/content/docs/guides/vercel-app.md

     npm run dev
     ```

-    You should now see user avatars associated with each topic, and the topics that are not participated in are shown in black and white.
+    You should now see user avatars associated with each topic, and the topics not participated in are shown in black and white.

     ![Updated naturesnap app](/docs/guides/ns_app_updated_view.png)